MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-architecture-content.md

 The challenge with this architecture is that you might forget to protect all your cloud apps.
 The number of Office 365 and Azure Active Directory (Azure AD) apps increases over time as Microsoft and partners release new features and as your IT admins integrate various applications with Azure AD.

 Access to all such applications is protected only if you have a mechanism that detects any new app that supports Conditional Access and automatically applies a policy to it.
-Creating and maintaining such a script could be challenging.
+Creating and maintaining such a script might be challenging.

 Also, the maximum supported number of apps for any one Conditional Access policy is approximately 250.
-You might be able to add as many as 600 apps before you get a technical error about payload being exceeded, but that number isn't supported.
+You might be able to add as many as 600 apps before you get an error about payload being exceeded, but that number isn't supported.

 ## Conditional Access personas